Shear wave elastography

 B-mode image (left) and color-coded elastogram (right) of a thyroid nodule.
 The blue color (soft tissue) represents normal thyroid tissue and the red color suggests a malignant nodule.

-Shear Wave Elastography (SWE), as a type of Ultrasound Elastography, is a non-invasive medical imaging technique used to quantitatively assess the elasticity and stiffness of tissues.
+Shear wave elastography (SWE), as a type of elastography, is a non-invasive medical imaging technique used to quantitatively assess the elasticity and stiffness of tissues.
 The method excites the shear wave in the tissue by ultrasonic wave and captures the propagation speed of the shear wave with ultrasonic imaging equipment.
 The propagation speed of the shear wave is related to the elastic modulus of the tissue: in the harder tissue, the shear wave propagates faster, while in the softer tissue it propagates slower.
 SWE is widely used in the assessment of liver diseases (such as liver fibrosis), breast masses, thyroid nodules, and the musculoskeletal system to help diagnose the disease and monitor the effect of treatment.
 SWE is becoming an important tool in the field of soft tissue elastography because of its objective, quantitative and highly repeatable advantages over traditional manual palpation.